decentraland/documentation/content/creator/scene-editor/scene-editor-essentials.md

 ---
 date: 2024-07-25
-title: Visual Editor Essentials
+title: Scene Editor Essentials
-description: How to use the Visual Editor
+description: How to use the Scene Editor
 categories:
   - scene-editor
 type: Document
-url: /creator/editor/visual-editor-essentials
+url: /creator/editor/scene-editor-essentials
 weight: 2
 ---

-The Visual Editor's UI is divided into a few different sections, with different purposes.
+The Scene Editor's UI is divided into a few different sections, with different purposes.

 <img src="/images/editor/editor-layout.png" width="500" />